February 15, 2023 | by Sam Dreyer, Product Manager, Med Tech at Level Ex

 Partnering with Level Ex means a hand-picked group of our experts become extended members of your team—game designers, 3D artists, and user experience experts, many of whom have worked on the most engaging consumer games like Words with Friends and Call of Duty.
 You’ll also partner closely with a biomedical engineer and medical professional with expertise in your speciality.

 In many cases, you will know these Level Ex experts because they have been part of the process leading up to the project kick-off—and they likewise will already be familiar with your product and business.
-All that’s required on your end is to identify the subject matter experts on your team who will bring their deep knowledge base and experience to the table.

 2. Identify Your Needs